Please find below a summary of some of the findings from the Under 16 Cancer Patient Experience Survey 2023.

 Graphic of Mum and child visiting a doctor

-of parents or carers and children felt they were definitely involved in the child's care and treatment.
+of parents, carers, and children felt they were definitely involved in their child's or their care and treatment.

 • 64%

-of parents or carers and children felt they always knew what was happening with their child's care.
+of parents, carers, and children felt they always knew what was happening with their child's or their care.

 of parents or carers felt that staff definitely offered them enough time to make decisions about their child's treatment.